 AFTERNOON: THE PRACTITIONER'S OWN TOOLKIT

 This is where the format shifts.
-After a morning of rich clinical teaching, the afternoon transitions into something different — and equally important.
-Because the most evidence-informed practitioner in the room cannot sustainably serve her clients if she is running on empty, disconnected from her own body, or quietly struggling with the same hormonal and nervous system challenges she supports others through.
+After a morning of rich clinical teaching, the afternoon moves into something different — and equally important.

-The session then moves into live case work.
+The session then moves into live case work, welcoming your questions throughout.
 Two cases submitted in advance by ticket holders will be worked through together — a collaborative, open format that reflects the kind of clinical thinking that lecture-style learning simply cannot replicate.
-Sitting with complexity in real time, hearing how experienced clinicians reason through uncertainty, and recognising your own clients in the room: this is where integration happens.
+Sitting with complexity in real time, hearing how experienced clinicians reason through uncertainty, recognising your own clients in the room: this is where integration happens.

 The afternoon closes with a guided breathwork practice — a lived demonstration of one of the most accessible and evidence-based nervous system tools available to both practitioners and clients.

-Attendees leave with a practical, personalised set of tools to carry into their own wellbeing and working lives — and a reminder of why they chose this work in the first place.
+Attendees leave with a practical, personalised set of tools to carry into their own wellbeing and working lives — and a reminder of why you chose this work in the first place

 You will leave with: